rl1987/trickster.dev/tricksterblog/content/post/you-dont-typically-need-selenium.md

 paste into small shell script or into tool like [curlconverter](https://curlconverter.com) to convert it to code snippet.
 Next, you may want to experiment with removing various cookies, headers and parameters to establish which components of request are necessary to have it successfully handled by the server.
-Do this kind of analysis and experimentation across the entire flow you are interested and you will be able to reproduce it in you own code without involving JS execution.
+Do this kind of analysis and experimentation across the entire flow you are interested in and you will be able to reproduce it in your own code without involving JS execution.

 Does this take some time and effort?
 Well, of course it does.
 However, tediously fighting crash bugs in your Selenium-based code that result from race conditions also takes time and effort.
 I would